 Here’s what social media ROI metrics you’ll find inside the tool:

 - volume of mentions – to examine the total number of mentions for your predefined keyword;

 - social media reach – to see how far your posts travelled across social media channels;

-- type and number of interactions – to spot the most engaging content;
+- social media engagement – to spot the most engaging content;

 - sentiment analysis – to see whether the association around your brand are positive or negative;